buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProject.md

     * optionally the indication of the true north
     * optionally the map conversion between the project coordinate system and the geospatial coordinate reference system.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attributes _RepresentationContexts_ and _UnitsInContext_ are made optional and are promoted to supertype _IfcContext_.
+> IFC4 CHANGE  The attributes _RepresentationContexts_ and _UnitsInContext_ are made optional and are promoted to supertype _IfcContext_.

 { .spec-head}
 Informal Propositions: